Kolita-Huccika/An_improve_on_ResNet--Introduces_dynamic_connections/README.md

 When use **Sigmoid Function** as the activation function, during the training, the **Weight** which in the **Weight Array** will become more and more convergent.
 At last, even the **Weight** has some changes, the **F(Weight)** won't change much leading to the connection become 'solid'.

 Though the fast convergence make the net display the better convergence during training, and make the accuracy higher.
 But I think the rapid convergence will caused the model get into a **Local Optimal Solution**.
-Anyway, using **Sigmoid** as the activation function(*also can call it 'Choose Function'*) is useful accodring my experiment on CIFAR-10, CIFAR-100, Tiny-ImageNet *(also make me poor! (´Д｀))*
+Anyway, using **Sigmoid** as the activation function(*also can call it 'Choose Function'*) is useful accodring my experiment on CIFAR-10, CIFAR-100, Tiny-ImageNet *(also make me poor and tired! (´Д｀))*

 #### Gauss Function

+Consider the **Sigmoid Function** can make the convergence reach faster but have possibility of getting into local optimal soulution.
+So, I conceive a new function, **Gauss Function**.
+The formation of **Gauss Function** is: **$y=e^{-kx^2}$**.

+If you have watched the image of the **Gauss Function**, you will find that the low proporation of the high value dependent variables is perfectly accord with the dynamic connection *(Of cause, it's my opinion.)*.
+The function's image is sharp making it can give the net more chances to jump out of the local optimal solution.

+But, the disadvantages are obvious, The net's convergence procedure may be **fluctuation-intense**. *(Eh, When I write here, I haven't do the Gauss function experiment.
+It's expect to be finished when I writing the **Comparason-Parameters-Gauss Function or -Loss and Accuracy**)*.

+## Comparason

+### Loss and Accuracy